 Parkinson’s disease (PD) symptoms can affect mouth, teeth and jaw health, sometimes complicating dental treatment.

-- PD-related rigidity, tremor and dyskinesia can make it hard to brush one’s teeth.
+- PD-related rigidity, tremor and Abnormal, involuntary body movements that can appear as jerking, fidgeting, twisting and turning movements; frequently caused by dopaminergic medications to treat Parkinson’s. can make it hard to brush one’s teeth.
 These symptoms can also cause cracked teeth, tooth wear, changes in the fit and wear of dentures and tooth grinding.

 - Symptoms such as fatigue, A feeling of nervousness, worried thoughts and physical distress. and tremor can make the commute to appointments, sitting still in the dentist’s chair or opening the mouth wide challenging.